 While the early software systems originated in the manufacturing industry, modern ERP systems emerging post 1990s also first found success among very large manufacturers already using computerized manufacturing, before spreading across, to nearly every organization.

-A brief timeline of ERP
+A brief timeline of ERP system implementation

 Click here for infographic timeline